 It is possible to specify the units of the gas abundances in the input profile structure.
 This is set in the profiles(:)%gas_units variable: all profiles passed into RTTOV in a single call must use the same gas units.
 The units apply to all trace gas input profiles and the 2m (surface) gas variables.
 Table 8 lists the available options for gas units.
-Note that the units of gas Jacobians are consistent with the setting of gas_units so that if gas_units=1, for example, then water vapour Jacobians are in units of [Kelvin / (kg/kg)].
+Note that the units of gas Jacobians are consistent with the setting of gas_units so that if gas_units=1, for example, then water vapour Jacobians are in units of [Kelvin / (kg/kg)] (assuming opts%rt_all%switchrad is true - see section 7.9).